akjroller/Diablo-4-XP-and-gold-per-hour/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome and appreciated!
+Please check out our [contributing guidelines](./CONTRIBUTING.md) for detailed information on how you can lend a hand.